 If you have any queries, please contact us:

-If you have been identified as being automatically eligible for free transport from September 2017, you will receive a letter by the middle of April 2017 inviting you to complete an online application form.
+If you have been identified as being automatically eligible for free transport from September 2017, you will receive a letter in May 2017 inviting you to complete an online application form.

 If you apply before this time your application will be put on hold and will not be processed until after the end of April 2017.